q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 ### 3.2.5 `check_trainnable` method
-This method does same work like previous post's method.
+This method does the same work as the previous post's method.

 ```python
 def check_trainnable(self, X, Y):